The University of Radboud in the Netherlands invites applications for a PhD Candidate in Statistical Modelling in the 2022/23 academic year.

 - You will be employed for an initial period of 18 months, after which your performance will be evaluated.
 If the evaluation is positive, the contract will be extended by 2.5 years (4-year contract).

-- You are result oriented, have a good command of English, and excellent writing skills.
+- You have excellent writing and communication skills.

 How to Apply

-- A full transcript of grades obtained during your BA and MA studies.
+- A transcript of records of your Bachelor’s and Master’s studies.